hphelion/documentation/devplatform/helion/CLI/constructor_vm.md

 # HP Helion Development Platform: HP Application Lifecycle Service (ALS) Constructor Virtual Machine

-The Constructor VM is a short-lived virtual machine that handles the provisioning of the Application Lifecycle Service (ALS) in an HP Helion OpenStack&reg; public or private cloud. it can also function in a destructor mode to simplify the tear-down of the ALS platform-as-a-system.
+The Constructor VM is normally a short-lived virtual machine that handles the provisioning of the Application Lifecycle Service (ALS) in an HP Helion OpenStack&reg; public or private cloud. it can also function in a destructor mode to simplify the tear-down of the ALS platform-as-a-system.

 Nearly all management tasks for the Constructor VM (CVM) are easily performed from the Horizon web-based management console.
 Horizon performs a call to Nova with *cloud-init* configuration data to trigger the Helion ALS PaaS construction.
 The OpenStack&reg; metadata service is used to communicate ALS construction status back to the Horizon UI.

 There are a few features and [troubleshooting](#troubleshooting) options, however, that cannot be managed from within Horizon.
 For example, it currently does not support [adding Service or DEA nodes](#growthnodes) to a system that is already in place.
-The CVM is also self-terminating by default, but this can be [overridden](#disable) from the command line to ensure that [log files](#logfile) are not lost.
+The CVM is also self-terminating by default, but this can be [overridden](#disable) from the command line for troubleshooting to ensure that [log files](#logfile) are not lost.

-1. [Download](#download) the Constructor Virtual Machine image.
+1. [Launch](#launch) an instance of the Constructor Virtual Machine.
 2. [Generate a key pair](#keypair).
 1. Choose the appropriate boot option:
 	- [Use the Horizon wizard](#consoleboot) to pass in configuration values.